AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 If you'd rather use the GUI, you can press the above button in the VS Code editor and all the same functions and more are provided.
 You'll have to do a little exploring, but there's a lot of cool data in there!
 It's also helpful when resolving merge conflicts.

-## Can we code now? -  The bare minimum to compile
+## Can We Code Now? -  The Bare Minimum to Compile

 It's time to start writing code.
 Finally.